Chapter 6: Syntax

 The subject of this sentence is [the information that was shared], which contains the auxiliary was.
 But trying to do Subject-Auxiliary Inversion with was as in (4a) is extremely ungrammatical; you have to move the auxiliary will from the main clause instead, as in (4b).

 As far as linguists know, there is no human language with a grammatical process like “form questions by taking the first auxiliary you encounter, and putting it at the front of the sentence”.
 That’s interesting partly because it’s a very computationally simple kind of rule.
-The fact that we don’t find it in human languages supports the idea that structure and constituency, not just the linear order of words, is fundamental to their grammar.
+The fact that we don’t find it in human languages supports the idea that structure and constituency, not merely the linear order of words, is fundamental to natural language grammars.

 Subject-Auxiliary Inversion can be described as a transformation.
 A transformation is a rule that changes the structure of a sentence in a predictable way, by reordering the constituents.
 It gives us a way of describing a set of grammatical sentences based on their consistent relationship to another set of sentences.

-One of the big differences among current theories in syntax is whether they are transformational or not.
+One of the big differences among current theories in syntax is whether they are transformational or not—that is, whether theories propose that transformations or movement exist as syntactic operations.
 By proposing that Subject-Auxiliary Inversion is a transformation, we are hypothesizing that someone’s mental grammar applies it as a process while building the structure of sentences.
 The alternative view is that Subject-Auxiliary Inversion is a generalization about the relationship between statements and questions in English, but not a change or process that actively applies in anyone’s mental grammar.

 Knowing about this difference may help you relate this chapter to other courses in linguistics in the future, where you may encounter both transformational and non-transformational theories of syntax.